DIY Vietnamese Pho (Full Recipe Inside)

 For the dish up, have all of your veggies pre-cooked and cooled.
 Best way is to have a pot of water boiling on the stove and place any veggie in the water for literally 30 sec.
 Scoop out of the water with a slotted spoon or spider and place on a plate and put in the freezer for 10 min to stop the cooking, just don’t forget them in the freezer!

 If you overcook the noodles it will make your pho experience tragic and all that hard work will result in a trip back to your neighborhood friendly Asian market for more noodles and everyone will be waiting for dinner!

-So the key is fast cook time and fast cool down time.
+So the key is fast cook time and fast cool down time for the broth.
 So you still have the water on the stove, from your veggies, boiling.
 Place the dry noodles in the boiling water for LITERALLY 5sec and strain through a colander quickly and wash continuously with cold water until noodles are cooled.
 Place in a serving dish with all of your veggies, meat, herbs, and garnishes separate and allow your family to build their own experience.
-Place all veggies and garnishes in a bowl and pour piping hot broth over the top. finishing with a touch of hoisin and sambal, alot if you prefer.
+Place all veggies and garnishes in a bowl and pour piping hot broth over the top. finishing with a touch of hoisin and sambal, a lot if you prefer.
 Then Enjoy!

-The garnishes and noodles can be stored in your fridge in an air tight container for up to 5 days and we have already discussed how to get maximum shelf life out of your broth.
+The garnishes and noodles in the broth can be stored in your fridge in an air tight container for up to 5 days and we have already discussed how to get maximum shelf life out of your broth.